 Music at the First Unitarian Universalist Society of Burlington reflects the diversity of our community, our city, and our world.
-It is an important and enriching part of life at FUUSB.
+It is an important and enriching part of life at FUUSB and an essential aspect of our Sunday services.

-For more information on how to get involved in our Music Ministry, please email James Stewart, Director of Music, at [email protected].
+For more information on how to get involved in our Music Ministry, please email Liam Hart, Director of Music, at [email protected].
+Or you can show up on a Wednesday night a little early, introduce yourself, and you can check out if this is a good match for you.

 About Our Organ